BITSS-OPA/opa-deworming/code/05_final_opa.md

 </details>
 <br>

-UPDATE THIS
+40.7 IRR with NPV of 230.71

+1 - record this number in research params db.
+2 - obtain the same values.
+3 - Write summary below.
+4 - go to appr 3 and update any changes to benefits.

-Without externalities, the original analysis (@baird2016worms) obtains a total NPV of benefits of 142.43, with 12.9 in tax revenue for government (table 5, column 3, and rows 9, 10 respectively).
+Without externalities, the original analysis (@klps4) obtains a total NPV of benefits of 142.43, with 12.9 in tax revenue for government (table 5, column 3, and rows 9, 10 respectively).

 ----------